 Compensation HR Metrics

-Analyzing compensation analytics let you know the true and total cost of your employees beyond just their salary.
-The most common reason startups fail is because they run out of cash, so having accurate metrics to track costs is vital to success.
-Additional costs such as overtime, bonuses, and benefits can tack on a lot more costs than you intended during the initial salary offering.
+The most common reason startups fail is because they run out of cash.
+Therefore, having accurate metrics to track employee costs is vital to success (especially since additional costs like overtime, bonuses, and benefits can really add up).

 Knowing the true cost of an employee also helps you evaluate what you’re willing to pay for certain positions and whether or not to keep an underperforming employee.